 What Does the Ratio On Your Compressor Really Do?

-Compression is a complex subject.
+After all, compression is a complex subject.
 Everyone has an opinion on compression and everyone uses it differently.
 But what do some of the parameters on a standard audio compressor do?
-In this post, we’ll be looking at the ratio.

 The ratio is where you determine how much compression you are going to apply to a signal that goes over your threshold.
 For every signal that goes over the threshold, it gets compressed according to a certain ratio.